KatherineMichel/katherinemichel.github.io/doc/blog/conferences/commit-your-code-2025-recap.md

 The conference got off to a great start when I was greeted by conference founder Danny Thompson at the registration desk.

-I have been following him on social media for years.
+I have been following Danny on social media for years.
 He went from [frying chicken at a gas station to working as a developer at Google](https://learntocodewith.me/podcast/from-frying-chicken-to-working-at-google-danny-thompson/).
 I admire his authenticity and the support he gives to developers trying to get their own careers off the ground.

 ![](commit-your-code-2025-recap-images/justin-francesco-me.jpg)
 Upon joining the coffee line, I serendipitously grabbed a photo with Justin E. Samuels, founder of the extremely popular [RenderATL](https://www.renderatl.com/) conference, and prolific conference speaker Francesco Ciulla.